-The Lingese dam is one of the oldest dams of the Wupperverband and today offers water sports of all kinds.
+The Lingese dam is one of the oldest dams in the Wupper Association and today offers all kinds of water sports.

-The dam is to circumnavigate with about 5 km along the shore.
-There, a fish trail provides detailed information about life beneath the surface of the water.
+The dam is easy to circumnavigate with approx. 5 km along the shore.
+A fish trail there provides detailed information about life under the surface of the water.

-For hiking invites, among other things, the panoramic pebble of the mountain hiking country, as well as other great trails lead directly past the dam.
+The Panoramasteig of the Bergisches Wanderland invites you to go hiking, as well as other great hiking trails that lead directly past the dam.

 Arrival by public transport:

-e.g. From Cologne central station (platform 10) take the regional train RB25 direction Meinerzhagen
+E.g. from Köln Hbf (platform 10) with the regional train RB25 in the direction of Meinerzhagen

-Continue by bus 336 from Marienheide Bf direction: Lennep Bahnhof, Remscheid
+Continue by bus 336 from Marienheide Bf towards: Lennep Bahnhof, Remscheid

 Stop: Rüggeberg, Marienheide

-Continue on foot about 18 minutes to Marienheide, Linger Straße 53
+Continue on foot for approx. 18 minutes to Marienheide, Linger Straße 53

 June 12, 2016